chewkahmeng/GroShop-1/README.md

     - `package.json`
     - `server.js` - main application file to run (also imports all the routes from `routes` folder)
 - `db scripts` - run the db scripts to create databases and insert data.
+- `scripts` - contains the deployment and shell scripts

 ## Explanation on the code structure/framework
 1. Each of the `microservices` contains all the server-side APIs that would change the data its respective database.